yanyansimp/kane/README.md

 > dotnet user-secrets set "TokenKey" "super secret key"

-5. At the API level create appsettings.json
+5. At the API level create a file "appsettings.json"

 Paste this configuration and save